 – Anonymous feedback

 One teenage boy, who suffers from ASD and anxiety attended with a couple of family members.
 He had been experiencing high anxiety, low self-confidence and was feeling isolated, which had been heightened following a family bereavement.
-His aim was to work in animal care in the future but had been unable to pursue this desire.
-Having attended the session with his family and as he enjoyed the encounters and activities with the animals it prompted him thinking about his future.
+His aim was to work in animal care in the future but he had been unable to pursue this desire.
+Having attended the session with his family and as he enjoyed the encounters and activities with the animals it prompted him to think about his future.
 Since his session he has now volunteered at the farm to gain more experience in looking after the animals.